Waterless Urinals

 How long does a waterless urinal cartridge last?

-A waterless urinal cartridge can last anywhere from 4 weeks to a year as it depends on the number of times they are used per day.
-Urinals used roughly 200-300 times a day will require replacement cartridges more often (every 4-8 weeks).
-It is important that these cartridges are replaced as often as required as failure to do so can lead to odour problems.
+A waterless urinal cartridge can last anywhere from 4 weeks to a year, depending on the number of times they are used daily.
+Urinals used roughly 200-300 times daily will require replacement cartridges more often (every 4-8 weeks).
+It is important that these cartridges are replaced as often as required, as failure to do so can lead to odour problems.

 Are waterless urinals better than flushing urinals?

 Waterless urinals are generally more hygienic than flushing urinals.
-As traditional flushing toilets are moist in comparison to flushless urinals, they encourage the growth of bacteria and can also spread airborne pathogens when flushed.
-Moreover, waterless urinals can save water, and therefore, money when compared to standard flushing urinals.
+As traditional flushing toilets are moist compared to flushing fewer urinals, they encourage the growth of bacteria and can also spread airborne pathogens when flushed.
+Moreover, waterless urinals can save water and, therefore, money when compared to standard flushing urinals.